typedb/typedb-ml/examples/kgcn/animal_trade/README.md

   - If you already have an instance of Grakn running, make sure to stop it using `./grakn server stop`

-  - Download the pre-loaded Grakn distribution from the [latest release](https://github.com/graknlabs/kglib/releases/latest)
+  - Download `grakn-animaltrade.zip` from the [latest release](https://github.com/graknlabs/kglib/releases/latest).
+This is a Grakn distribution, pre-loaded with the CITES dataset

-  - Unzip the distribution `unzip grakn-animaltrade.zip `, where you store this doesn't matter
+  - Unzip the distribution `unzip grakn-animaltrade.zip`, where you store this doesn't matter

   - cd into the distribution `cd grakn-animaltrade`